Mamiglia/mamiglia.github.io/README.md

 # mamiglia.github.io
 My personal Website, and the first website i ever created

-TO REVIEW THE ENTIRE LINK TO IMAGES PART
+TO DO: add responsive design